 The DDS/DDA Intake and Eligibility Unit will denote in the Intake Database those people seeking services for whom there is reasonable indication that services may be needed in the future (in addition to service coordination).
+Prior to the submission of the waiver packet, the Intake and Eligibility Unit requests a waiver attestation form from the waiver unit after eligibility determination.
 The Intake and Eligibility Unit transfers all eligible individuals to the Service Planning and Coordination Division.
 When the service coordinator completes the initial ISP, he/she will document in the initial ISP if the person is seeking services at that time.
 If the person is, the service coordinator will complete the documents necessary for an initial level of care determination and submit it to the DDA Waiver Unit to complete the evaluation.
 Then the service coordinator will inform the individuals about all available waiver services and provide them with a fact sheet about abuse and neglect.
 The designated staff will complete the level of care determination.